afeefacode/cli-app/README.md

 ## Documentation

-See the examples below for inspiration and head over to the documentation page on details regarding installation, configuration and further usage: https://afeefa-cli-app.readthedocs.io and finde the full API Documentation here: https://afeefacode.github.io/cli-app/api
+See the examples below for inspiration and head over to the documentation pages:

+* on details regarding installation, configuration and further usage: https://afeefa-cli-app.readthedocs.io
+* or the API Documentation here: https://afeefacode.github.io/cli-app/api

 ## Examples